Categories: Ethics and laws; Commerce and business

 the opportunity presents itself?

-Some might be tempted to (unethically?) benefit from disasters like
+Some (unethically?) benefit from disasters like

 Hurricane Harvey.